FaisalAhmed0/REINFORCE/README.md

 ```bash
 tensorboard --logir ./runs
 ```
-### after the training finshs you can run a video on the videos folder
+### after the training finsh you can run a video on the videos folder